-The title evokes diverse reactions in people.
+The title “An Only Child,” creates diverse reactions in people.
 Some sarcastically think,

 “Oh sure.
 Poor little rich girl, got everytbing she ever wanted.“